 Bill grew up in Orange County, CA and attended the Walter Cronkite School of Journalism and Mass Communication at Arizona State University where he received a B.A. in broadcast journalism and a minor in Spanish Linguistics.
-Prior to joining FOX 11, Melugin worked as an anchor and investigative reporter at WJZY-TV in Charlotte, North Carolina for two and a half years, and began his career as a reporter and fill-in anchor at KFOX-TV in El Paso Texas.
-Melugin received the Society of Professional Journalist's 1st place national Mark of Excellence award for investigative reporting, and has won a Texas State Teacher's Association School Bell award for his coverage of corruption in El Paso School districts, as well as an EMMA award for specialty reporting.
+Prior to joining FOX 11, Melugin worked as an anchor and investigative reporter at WJZY-TV in Charlotte, North Carolina for two and a half years, where he won a 2017 regional Edward R. Murrow award for breaking news reporting, and won the SPJ’s national Sigma Delta Chi award for best breaking news reporting for his live coverage of the Charlotte riots.
+Melugin began his career as a reporter and fill-in anchor at KFOX-TV in El Paso Texas for two years.
+He grew up watching FOX 11, and his family still lives in Orange County.

 'Do not respond to any press requests': FOX 11 obtained emails from Rancho Palos Verdes city leaders, which showed the behind-the-scenes discussions after the Tiger Woods crash.

 Parents in Los Angeles are suing the L.A.
 Unified School District and the teachers union (UTLA) for continued school closures during the pandemic, alleging that their children have suffered emotionally and academically.